 Dear Doctor,

 I have a question about my birth control and antibiotics.
-I’ve been on oral contraceptives for a couple of years now with no issues, but I was recently prescribed antibiotics for a bacterial infection, and I have some concerns.
-I’ve heard that birth control on antibiotics may be less effective, and I’m worried about the risk of an unintended pregnancy.
+I’ve been on oral contraceptives for a couple of years now with no issues, but I was recently prescribed antibiotics I’m worried.

-Is this something I should be concerned about?
-Or am I being dramatic?
-If so, are there specific antibiotics that I should watch out for?
-What should I do to stay protected while I’m on this medication?
+I’ve heard that antibiotics can make birth control less effective, and I’m concerned about the risk of an unintended pregnancy.
+Is this something I should actually be worried about—or am I being dramatic?
+Are there specific antibiotics that interfere with birth control?
+And what should I do to stay protected while I’m on this medication?

 Thanks so much for your help!